Macpherson Family

 Right: Carnamah Tommy outside Carnamah House

-In the early years the Macpherson family employed Aboriginal People, Chinese immigrants and Ticket of Leave convicts.
+In the early years the Macpherson family employed Aboriginal people, Chinese immigrants and Ticket of Leave convicts.
 The convicts had been sentenced in England, India, Singapore and Bermuda for crimes of stealing, assault or mutiny.
 Part of their punishment was that they were transported to Australia.
 A "Ticket of Leave" was granted to those who behaved and allowed them to leave prison and get a job.
 The convicts likely helped build the family's homestead Carnamah House.

 "We had five horses... they weren’t there, and the fence was broken.
 I went to Donald Macpherson.
 He told me to take Carnamah Tommy and show him where they got out.
 This I did, but Tommy had to go home for sugar and tea before he set off tracking.
 This was Thursday.
 On Sunday Tommy came back with the horses.
 He had found them at the back of Arrino."

--- Carnamah farmer J. K. Forrester
+– Carnamah farmer James K. Forrester

 Carnamah Tommy